Website-Icon DED9

 18. Simple input and output

-In order to read from file and write to file, Java offers the FileInputStream and FileOutputStream classes.
-The FileInputStream constructor accepts the input file path as an argument and creates the file input stream.
-Similarly, the FileOutputStream constructor accepts the output file path as an argument and creates the output file stream.
-It is important to “close” the streams after working with the file.
+Java offers the FileInputStream and FileOutputStream classes for reading from and writing to files.
+The FileInputStream constructor accepts the input File path as an argument and creates the File input stream.
+Similarly, the FileOutputStream constructor agrees with the output File path as an argument and creates the output File stream.
+After working with the File, it is essential to “close” the streams.

 import java.io. *;